Documentation

 Usage example

 The app settings interface displays configuration forms for installed apps in the App Store.
-This interface is defined via the settingsSchema field on manifest.json, where an app may declare the schema of its configuration.
+This interface is defined via the settingsSchema field on manifest.json, where you declare the schema of your app’s configuration.

-After building the settings interface for your app, you need to consume the data provided by the app’s user.
-Consider the Google Tag Manager example above retrieving the GTM ID.
+After building your app's settings interface, you need to consume the data provided by the app’s user.
+Consider the Google Tag Manager example above, retrieving the GTM ID.

-Based on the given example, below is a step-by-step guide for creating an interface for your app and retrieving the data to use within the app.
+Based on the given example, below are the instructions for creating an interface for your app and retrieving the data to use within the app.

 Instructions